China's princelings come of age in new leadership

 The princelings, analysts said, tend to be bound not by strong policy preferences, but by their privileges and the conviction they were born to rule.

-"The way they rode to power is very similar, but whether they share the same outlook, the same preferences for policies, I think that's not really the case," said Damien Ma, an analyst at political risk consultancy Eurasia Group.
+"The way they rode to power is very similar, but whether they share the same outlook, the same preferences for policies, I think that's not really the case," said Damian Ma, a China watcher at the Eurasia Group think tank.

 Some analysts are cautiously optimistic that a leadership dominated by Xi and the other princelings might move with surprising boldness.